ibm-cloud-docs/vmwaresolutions/netapp/np_viewinginstances.md

   years:  2016, 2018

-lastupdated: "2018-06-04"
+lastupdated: "2018-08-14"

 ---

 # Viewing NetApp ONTAP Select instances

-View the NetApp ONTAP Select instances that you ordered and detailed information about them.
+View the summary and detailed information of the NetApp ONTAP Select instances that are provisioned for different user accounts.

 ## Viewing NetApp ONTAP Select instances summary

-To view a summary of all the NetApp ONTAP Select instances in your environment, complete the following steps:
+To view a summary of all the NetApp ONTAP Select instances that are provisioned for a user account, complete the following steps:

-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Deployed Instances** on the left navigation pane.
+1. In the {{site.data.keyword.vmwaresolutions_full}} console, click **Deployed Instances** from the left navigation pane.
+2. At the upper-right corner of the console, click your avatar, and then click the **Account** field to select the user account that you want to check instances for.
-2. In the **NetApp ONTAP Select Instances** table, view the list of your instances.
+3. In the **NetApp ONTAP Select Instances** table, view the list of instances that are provisioned in the selected user account.

 Table 1.
 NetApp ONTAP Select instance items